Saifur-AI/GraderAgenticAI/README.md

-This project is a sophisticated implementation of an **Agentic Workflow** using LangGraph.
-It demonstrates how to combine Large Language Models (LLMs) with Retrieval-Augmented Generation (RAG) and Human-in-the-Loop (HITL) patterns to create a reliable automated grading system.

-Below is a professionally formatted `README.md` for your repository.

----

 # 🎓 Agentic Academic Grader: RAG & Human-in-the-Loop

 An intelligent automated grading system built with **LangGraph**, **LangChain**, and **OpenAI/LM Studio**.
 This project moves beyond simple prompting by using an agentic state machine to handle grading, context retrieval, and human verification.